Tales of the City (2019 miniseries): Casting

 Alongside the initial series development announcement, it was reported that Laura Linney and Olympia Dukakis would reprise their roles as Mary Ann Singleton and Anna Madrigal, respectively.
 Concurrent with the news of the series order, it was confirmed that Linney, Dukakis, and Barbara Garrick would be reprising their roles, and that Elliot Page would be joining the main cast of the production in a new role.

 In October 2018, it was announced that Paul Gross would reprise his role of Brian Hawkins and that Murray Bartlett, Charlie Barnett, Josiah Victoria Garcia, and May Hong had also joined the main cast.
 Additionally, it was further announced that Jen Richards, Daniela Vega, Michelle Buteau, Ashley Park, Christopher Larkin, Caldwell Tidicue, Matthew Risch, Michael Park, Dickie Hearts, Benjamin Thys, Samantha Soule, Juan Castano, Zosia Mamet, and Victor Garber had been cast in recurring roles.
 Molly Ringwald later joined the cast in a recurring capacity.

 Filming

 Principal photography for the series began by July 2018 in New York City.
 Filming of interior scenes of the series were shot in New York while exterior scenes were set to be filmed in San Francisco, California.
 On October 5, 2018, the production was shooting in the Nodine Hill section of Yonkers, New York.
+Filming took place in the Tenderloin, the Castro, the Mission, Mission Dolores Park, Clarion Alley, Russian Hill, Macondray Lane, and North Beach.
 On October 24, 2018, filming took place at Mission Dolores Park in San Francisco.
 By January 2019, filming for the series had reportedly concluded.